Criminology and Criminal Justice Campus Undergraduate Bachelors

 Campus Bachelor's Degree

-Criminology and Criminal Justice (CCJ) is an interdisciplinary social science devoted to the study of the crime causation and crime control (Criminology) along with the operations of the legal system (Criminal Justice).
-Our campus-based bachelor’s degree program provides students with a broad base of knowledge about crime, offenders, victims, and the justice system.
-This includes coverage of criminological theories, research on crime prevention and crime control policy, and current practices in policing, courts, and corrections.
-Examination of these issues occurs at individual, community, and societal levels.
-Through our curriculum we foster skills in critical reasoning, problem solving, and written and oral communication.
+Criminology and Criminal Justice (CCJ) is an interdisciplinary social science devoted to the study of the causes, prevention and control of crime (Criminology) along with the operations of the criminal justice system (Criminal Justice) through the study of police, criminal courts, and correctional institutions (e.g. prisons and jails).
+In this major, students gain a broad understanding of the causes of and trends in crime, who are involved in crime and why, how and why the justice system responds, and what we can do to improve it.
+This includes coverage of criminology theories, effective crime prevention and crime control policy, and best practices in policing, courts, and corrections.
+The examination of these issues occurs at individual, community, and societal levels.
+The classes are designed to help students build job-ready skills in critical reasoning, problem solving, and written and oral communication.

-The bachelor's degree in Criminology and Criminal Justice requires a minimum of 69 total credits in CCJ coursework.
-All classes used to satisfy Criminology and Criminal Justice major requirements, whether taken at PSU or elsewhere, must be passed with a grade of "C" (2.00 GPA) or above.
-In consultation with a Criminology and Criminal Justice advisor, students can transfer up to 20 credits from a regionally accredited college or university toward the Criminology and Criminal Justice major requirements.
+The bachelor's degree in Criminology and Criminal Justice requires a minimum of 61 total credits.
+All classes used to satisfy Criminology and Criminal Justice major requirements, whether taken at PSU or elsewhere, must be passed with a grade of "C-" or above.
+Students can transfer up to 20 credits from a regionally accredited college or university toward the Criminology and Criminal Justice major requirements.

-Students majoring in Criminology and Criminal Justice complete courses in three distinct categories (this is in addition to meeting general University requirements):
+Students majoring in Criminology and Criminal Justice complete both required and elective course (this is in addition to meeting University bachelor requirements):

 • CCJ 200 Criminology and Criminal Justice